Webinar: Philanthropy Under Pressure: Innovative Giving Strategies for an Uncertain Future.

 Education Fund

-128 million children and adolescents worldwide are denied access to education.
+250 million children between the ages of 6 and 18 worldwide are not in school.
 Support multiple charities in one pledge working on education.

 Your dedicated contributions benefit our charity partners’ meaningful work around the world, including distributing educational materials and providing training to nurture employee skillsets.